spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/engineering/onboarding/index.html.md

 ---
 layout: handbook-page-toc
 title: Onboarding Automation Flow
-description: "Information on the automations we have in place to support the People Operations and People Experience team with onboarding related tasks."
+description: "Information on the automations we have in place to support the People Connect team with onboarding related tasks."
 ---

 ## On this page